samber/go-singleflightx/README.md

 This library is inspired by `x/sync/singleflight` but adds many features:
 - 🧬 generics
-- 🍱 batching (mix of in-flight and new requests)
+- 🍱 batching: fetch multiple keys in a single callback, with in-flight deduplication
 - 📭 nullable result

 ## 🚀 Install